 - Concrete services – Sometimes families struggle maintaining basic needs.
 To help, family preservation workers can help with housekeeping, transport family members, provide food and financial assistance or connect families with local resources.

 Our Family Preservation Services help strengthen families and keep children safely at home rather than exiting into foster care.
-Our services are designed to:
+We offer two different types of preservation services including socially-necessary and medically-necessary services.
+These services are designed to:

 - Help families remain safely together.